 Preschools have policies and routines to help things run smoothly, keep children safe and make sure children have enjoyable, stimulating experiences that support their early development.

-Here’s an A-Z checklist of what you can expect at preschool, which can help you and your child settle in.
+Here’s a checklist of what you can expect at preschool, which can help you and your child settle in.

 Arriving at preschool and going home